UCI-CARL/CARLsim4/projects/README.md

 sim.loadSimulation(fId);
 ```

-10. Now the setupNetwork function can be called and after its completion the connection to the network structure file can be closed:
+10. Now the setupNetwork function can be called and after its completion the connection to the network structure file can be closed (more details can be found near the middle of the page [here](https://github.com/UCI-CARL/CARLsim4/blob/feat/meansdSTPPost_hc/projects/ca3_snn_GPU_06_25_21_ca3_snn_pattern_completion/src/main_ca3_snn_GPU.cpp)):

 ```
 sim.setupNetwork();